erryB/IoT_simDevices/README.md

 **Robin** is a C# console application that sends temperature to IoT Hub passing thru an IoT Edge device used as transparent gateway.
 You can find more details in *Robin/README.md* file.

-In the **Helper** folder:
-- *CreateDeviceIdentity* is a C# console application you can use to register your device to your IoT Hub
+**CreateDeviceIdentity** is a C# console application you can use to register your device to your IoT Hub

-- *AddTagsAndQuery* is a C# console application that shows you how to add tags to a device twin and how to create querys to retrieve information.
+**AddTagsAndQuery** is a C# console application that shows you how to add tags to a device twin and how to create querys to retrieve information.